Sonic Mega Collection: Overview

-Development
+Development and release

 Mega Collection was developed by Sonic Team, the studio behind most games in the Sonic series.
 According to director Yojiro Ogawa, Sonic Team's goal with the compilation was to introduce children to older games in the series and showcase what made Sonic successful.
 Sonic Team chose to focus on including all the Genesis Sonic games.
 Rather than porting them from the Genesis, they collaborated with VR-1 Japan to develop an emulator to run the games' ROM images.
 Series co-creator Yuji Naka, who served as producer, said the team intended to include the 1993 Sega CD game Sonic CD, but storage constraints prevented this.
 Sonic Team also considered including BlueSky Software's Vectorman (1995).
 CD and Vectorman later appeared in Sonic Gems Collection (2005), a successor to Mega Collection focusing on rare Sonic games.
 Sonic Team had trouble gathering materials for the compilation because it had been a decade since they made the games and "Sega's not that good about keeping history."
 For instance, Naka wanted to include the original prototype of the first game but Sonic Team could not find its ROM image.

 Sega announced Mega Collection as a GameCube exclusive in early July 2002, and revealed which games would be included later that month.
 The compilation went gold the following November; Naka said Sonic Team felt a sense of accomplishment when they completed it.
-Mega Collection was released in North America on November 10, 2002, in Japan on December 19, 2002, and in Europe on March 21, 2003.
+Mega Collection was released in North America on November 12, 2002, in Japan on December 19, 2002, and in Europe on March 21, 2003.
 In European territories, Infogrames distributed the compilation.
 When Sega began to expand support for the PlayStation 2, it commissioned a version of Mega Collection for that console and the Xbox.
 This version, Sonic Mega Collection Plus, was announced at E3 2004.
 Plus was released in North America on November 2, 2004, in Japan on December 9, 2004, and in Europe on February 4, 2005.
-A Windows version was released in March 2006, and was later included in the Sonic PC Collection (2009).
+A Windows version was released in Europe on March 31, 2006, and in North America on March 9, 2007.
+It was later included in the Sonic PC Collection (2009).